Generalized ballistic-conductive heat conduction in isotropic materials: Discussion and conclusions

-There are two different aspects of ballistic heat conduction in continua.
+There are two different aspects of ballistic heat transport in continua.
 From the point of view of kinetic theory it is the propagation of phonons without collisions with the lattice.
 Then heat is reflected only at the boundaries of the medium.
-This microscopic understanding is the foundation of the so called ballistic-diffusive integro-differential model of Chen \cite{Che01a,Che02a,TanEta16a,TanEta16a1,TanEta17a} and leads to two independent continuum representations.
-First, it is a particular boundary condition for continuum theories that can be introduced also to second sound models, like Guyer-Krunhansl equation \cite{AlvEta12a}.
-On the other hand for ballistic phonons the speed of propagation is equal to the speed of 'first' sound, the speed of elastic waves in the medium.
-The speed of propagation is independent of the boundary conditions in a continuum approach and this is the meaning of ballistic in our theory, in accordance with Rational Extended Thermodynamics (RET) \cite{DreStr93a,MulRug98b}.
-It is also remarkable that Chen's model is equivalent to a two component extended continuum heat conduction theory as it was shown by Lebon et al. \cite{LebEta11a,Leb14a}.
+This microscopic understanding is the foundation of the so-called ballistic-diffusive integrodifferential model of Chen \cite{Che01a, Che02a, TanEta16a, TanEta16a1, TanEta17a}.
+There kinetic theory and macroscopic considerations are mixed, the distribution function $f$ is split into two parts, one for ballistic phonons and the other referred to diffusive phonons.
+Also, internal energy and heat flux are decomposed into ballistic and diffusive components.
+This approach leads to two independent continuum representations.
+First, it is a particular boundary condition for continuum theories that can also be introduced to second-sound models, like Guyer-Krunhansl equation \cite{AlvEta12a}.
+On the other hand, for ballistic phonons, the speed of propagation is equal to the speed of 'first' sound, the speed of elastic waves in the medium.
+The speed of propagation is independent of the boundary conditions in a continuum approach, and this is the meaning of the ballistic terminology in our theory, following Rational Extended Thermodynamics (RET) \cite{DreStr93a, MulRug98b}.
+It is also remarkable that Chen's model is equivalent to an extended continuum heat transport theory, where the coexistence of two kinds of heat carriers (ballistic and diffusive phonons) is assumed as it was shown by Lebon et al. \cite{LebEta11a, Leb14a} and investigated in \cite{VazEta20a}.